Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ## 10.5 Organizing a C Program

 Now that we've seen the major elements that make up a C program, it's time to develop a strategy for their arrangement.
-For now. we’ll assume that a program always fits into a single file.
+For now. we'll assume that a program always fits into a single file.
 Chapter 15 shows how to organize a program that's split over several files.

 So far, we've seen that a program may contain the following: